mattkenney/mobilepayments-demo/README.md

 # Client

-THe iOS client project was built with XCode 7 and requires Swift 2.3.
+The iOS client project was built with XCode 7 and requires Swift 2.3.

 # Server